faulkt/OTelD1Workshops/OpenTelemetry-Retail-standalone.md

 ![Without-OneAgent](assets/opentelemetry-withoutagent.png)

 If you decide to use OpenTelemetry without a OneAgent, you will need to configure some form of exporter to send the traces to the Dynatrace API.
 Generally, an OpenTelemetry Collector is used to receive, process, and export telemetry data to an observability backend.
 It offers a vendor-agnostic implementation and removes the need to run, operate, and maintain multiple agents/collectors.
 However, an OpenTelemetry Collector is not explicitly required.
 You can simply use an OTLP/HTTP exporter that's provided with the Core SDK.
 At the moment, the Dynatrace API only supports the OTLP format.
-Ingesting traces through the API incurs a licensing cost for every span imported.
+Ingesting traces through the API does incur a licensing cost for every span imported.

 ### 3.)
 Sending the traces to Dynatrace